Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 \subsection{Local Search}

-We outlined the local search method in \cite{hladik2020complexity}.
+The local search method is outlined in \cite{hladik2020complexity}.
 The inner FFS heuristic processes the tasks following the ordered list of tasks $\mathcal{\orderTasks}$; the ordered lists are generated and supplied to the heuristic by the encompassing local search.
 One by one, the tasks are scheduled on their dedicated resources as shown in \cref{alg:first-fit}.

 We distinguish two methods.
-The \textbf{leftmost} method schedules each task as early as possible so that none of its occurrences overlap with any occurrence of any already scheduled tasks (for more details, see Section 4 in \cite{hladik2020complexity}).
+The \emph{leftmost} method schedules each task as early as possible so that none of its occurrences overlap with any occurrence of any already scheduled tasks (for more details, see Section 4 in \cite{hladik2020complexity}).
 This method is more suitable for finding a feasible solution, but it may result in a large degeneracy since it ignores the precedence constraint.
-The second \textbf{predecessor} method performs the following: If predecessor $i$ of the task $i+1$ in chain $k$ is already scheduled, we schedule the current task only after the completion time of its predecessor.
-Unlike the previous method, the \textbf{predecessor} method does not ignore the precedence of already scheduled predecessors.
-In both cases, the actual schedule is obtained by postponing the tasks that do not adhere to the precedence constraints.
+The second \emph{predecessor} method performs the following: If predecessor $i$ of the task $i+1$ in chain $k$ is already scheduled, we schedule the current task only after the completion time of its predecessor.
+Unlike the previous method, the \emph{predecessor} method does not ignore the precedence of already scheduled predecessors.
+Note that by scheduling the successor task after alternatively selected time $t_i^k + l_{i,i+1}^k$, we could modify the algorithm to consider both link delays ($l_{i,i+1}^k > \proctime{i}{k}$) as well as cut-through mechanisms ($l^k_{i,i+1} < \proctime{i}{k}$).
+In both cases, the actual schedule is obtained by postponing the tasks that do not adhere to the precedence constraints, according to \cref{postpone-lemma}.

-We use local search to find the appropriate ordered list $\mathcal{\orderTasks}$ to provide to the FFS heuristic.
-Starting with an initial ordered list, the local search first tries to modify it to respect the precedences of chains.
-Once this fails, the local search performs either random moves or chain reordering.
+We use local search to find the appropriate ordered list $\mathcal{\orderTasks} = (\task{1}{}, \dots, \task{N}{})$, where $N$ is a total number of tasks, which is provided to the FFS heuristic.
+Given an initial ordered list, the local search first tries to modify it to respect the precedences of chains, one chain $k$ at a time, e.g.:

+Once this fails, the local search performs either random moves or chain reordering, each with 50 \% probability.
 The random moves are performed by swapping two tasks in the ordered list.

-The reordering operation takes one (arbitrary) chain whose order of tasks in the list does not follow its precedence constraints and reorders these tasks to follow them.
+When a random move is performed, the tasks to be swapped are either two arbitrary tasks, two tasks of the same chain ($k=l)$, or two tasks that are consecutive in the given chain ($k=l \wedge j = i+1)$.
+The variant of the random move is selected uniformly random.
+The reordering operation takes one (arbitrary) chain whose order of tasks in the list does not follow its precedence constraints and reorders these tasks to follow them, as shown in \cref{eq:neigh}.